If you're not familiar with how Robin arranges space in your office yet, start with this quick guide for some basic

 How to add a new space

 Administrators can add new spaces via Manage > Offices.
 From this screen you'll see a list of your current buildings, which hold all of your spaces.
 Within each building, you'll see associated spaces, their current status, and any calendars you've connected.

 Use the form to tell Robin what you plan to use this for.
-For speed runs, only a name is required to start.
+For speed runs, only a name & floor is required to start.
 Clicking settings will give you options to add amenities and booking rules for scheduling.

 Scheduling: Next up, calendars